What are the Best Breakfast Foods for Runners?

 Some people skip breakfast with the thought that the reduced calorie intake will help with weight loss.
 However, this may not be wise.
 Research has shown that those who eat breakfast tend to be thinner.
 Seventy-eight percent of successful dieters, defined as those who have lost more than 10% of their body weight and kept it off for two years, reported eating breakfast every day (1).

 The bottom line is that people who start the day with a healthy meal are less susceptible to mid-day food cravings.
-And fewer food cravings means less tendency to snack on foods that are high in fats and sugars.
+And fewer food cravings mean less tendency to snack on foods that are high in fats and sugars.

 However, how much you eat for breakfast is essential as well.
 Too many calories in the morning can also lead to over-eating throughout the day and reduce the chances of weight loss.
 So remember to eat in moderation and track your overall calories.